codingjoe/django-mail-auth/docs/customizing.rst

 Custom login forms need to inherit from :class:`.BaseLoginForm` and override the :meth:`save<.BaseLoginForm.save>` method.

-The following example is for a login SMS via twilio.
+The following example is for a login SMS.
 This will require a custom user model with a unique ``phone_number`` field::

     from django import forms